Equivalent models of derived stacks

 \item The model topoi of prestacks:

 \item The model topoi of sheaves:

-\end{enumerate} \end{lemma} \begin{proof} (1) is a standard result about model structures on presheaf categories (see, e.g., \cite[Lemma A.2.8.3]{lurie2009higher}).
+\end{enumerate} \end{lemma} \begin{proof} (1) is a standard result about model structures on presheaf categories (see, e.g., Lurie \cite[Lemma A.2.8.3]{lurie2009higher}).
 All projective cofibrations are objectwise (injective) cofibrations and hence the identity functor is a left Quillen functor.
 Since it also reflects equivalences it is a Quillen equivalence.
 (2) follows from the following standard result about the functoriality of Bousfield localization (see, e.g., Hirschhorn \cite[Theorem 3.3.20]{hirschhorn2003model}).
 Let \(M\overset{F}{\underset{U}{\rightleftarrows}} N\) be a Quillen equivalence.
-Assume that \(S\) is a class of morphisms in $M.$ Then there is an induced Quillen equivalence:
+Assume that \(S\) is a class of morphisms in $M$ such that the left Bousfield localization \(L_S M\) exists.
+Then there is an induced Quillen equivalence:

 Here \(\LL F\) denotes the composition of the cofibrant replacement functor and \(F.\) Since the identity functor preserves the image of the Yoneda embedding and the localization with respect to cofibrantly replaced set of morphisms is Quillen equivalent to the original localization, we get the result.
 (3) also follows from the above theorem of Hirschhorn.
 Indeed, \(\L\) is mapped to \(\L\) by the identity functor and hence the localizations are equivalent. \end{proof} \begin{definition} A morphism of relative categories \(f\) between relative sites \((C, S)\)~and~\((D, L)\) is called {\it a morphism of relative sites} if it satisfies the {\it homotopical lifting property for covering families}.
-That is, for any covering family \( \{\beta_i:V_i\to f(X)\} \) in \(L^{-1}D\) there exists a covering family \(\{\alpha_j:U_j\to X\}\) in \(S^{-1}C\) such that each \(\alpha_j\) factors through some \(\beta_i\) in~\(L^{-1}D.\) \end{definition} \begin{proposition} Let \(f:(C, S)\to (D, L)\) be a morphism of relative sites.
+That is, for any covering family \( \{\beta_i:V_i\to f(X)\} \) in \(L^{-1}D\) there exists a covering family \(\{\alpha_j:U_j\to X\}\) in \(S^{-1}C\) such that each \(f(\alpha_j)\) factors through some~\(\beta_i\) in~\(L^{-1}D.\) \end{definition} \begin{proposition} Let \(f:(C, S)\to (D, L)\) be a morphism of relative sites.
 The standard push forward--pull back adjunction \((f_!,f^*)\) induces a Quillen adjunction between sheaf categories